foundersandcoders/coursebook/src/learn/DOTNET/index.md

 start by creating a new project and cd-ing into it.

-use the following command to see a list of possible dotnet project types.
+You can use the following command to view a list of templates available for your project:

 ```shell
 dotnet new list